patiphanz/gitdemo/README.md

-##Summary of Git commands:
+Git Commands
+————————————

-* git init - create a new repository
+* `git init` - create a new repository in current directory
-* git status - compare working directory with repository
-* git food
-* git lost

-Jim Brucker
+* `git food` - this is not a git command.
+Fix it.

+Patiphan Srisook